A Dynamic Matching Framework for Faster Child Adoptions

-The growing literature on dynamic matching theory references foster care and child adoption as a prime example of a dynamic matching market.
-Nevertheless, none have presented applicable mechanisms that can pair waiting children with adoptive homes.
-In this paper, we break the theory-application barrier.
-We find that existing tools from dynamic matching do not satisfy the necessary constraints for adoption from child welfare systems, and existing tools from the field fail to provide consistent, efficient outcomes.
-Our paper develops a fitting framework and accompanying stability notion when children and homes arrive to the system over time, the authority may unilaterally allow or disallow some matches, and homes can choose to accept or decline the authority's proposed match.
+\lettrine[lraise=0.3, lines=2, findent=3pt, nindent=0pt]{T}{he} growing literature on dynamic matching theory references foster care and child adoption as a prime example of a dynamic matching market.
+Nevertheless, there are no applicable mechanisms to match waiting children with adoptive homes.
+We break this theory-application barrier.
+Existing tools from dynamic matching do not satisfy the necessary constraints for adoption from child welfare systems, and existing tools from the field struggle to provide consistent, efficient outcomes.
+Our paper develops a fitting framework and axioms for when children and homes arrive to the system over time, the authority may unilaterally allow or disallow some matches, and homes can choose to accept or decline the authority's proposed match.

 In 2022, about 109 thousand children were waiting for adoption.
-The median child had been waiting for over 29 months \qcite{afcars}.
-A systemic review of outcomes for children languishing in foster care aptly states, "outcomes of foster youth are troubling on all domains" \qcite{gypen-2017}.
-Interwoven mechanisms drive longer waits for these children, but one clear flaw is a lack of consistent, institutional systems that prioritize efficient matching.
+The median child had been waiting for over 29 months (\qcitenp{afcars}).
+A systemic review of outcomes for children languishing in foster care aptly states, "outcomes of foster youth are troubling on all domains" (\qcitenp{gypen-2017}).
+Interwoven mechanisms drive longer waits for these children, but one clear flaw is a lack of systems that prioritize efficient matching.
 At present, the process is very labor intensive, and only some counties responsible for waiting children use matching tools that could expedite the process.
-The matching tools that do exist are often simple spreadsheets or predictive measures that do not take into account systemic efficiency. \qcite{hansen-2006} note that in some cases, states have had oversupplies of willing adopters while simultaneously maintaining large populations of waiting children.
-Our current work does not have a complete analysis of the reasons behind adoption delays, but we plan to incorporate this with data partnerships with U.S. county authorities in the future.
+The matching tools that do exist are often simple spreadsheets or predictive measures that do not consider capacity utilization, fairness, nor speed. \qcite{hansen-2006} note that in some cases, states have had oversupplies of willing adopters while simultaneously maintaining large populations of waiting children.